SaiPavanKiran/PasswordManager/README.md

 # Password Manager Android Application

 ## Project Overview
 The Password Manager Android Application allows users to securely store their usernames and passwords locally on their devices.
 The stored data is protected using the AES encryption algorithm, ensuring that user credentials remain safe and private.
+The application features a user-friendly interface for managing credentials.

+### Key Features
+- **Secure Storage:** All usernames and passwords are stored locally using AES encryption.
+- **Add Credentials:** Users can add new account details (Account Name, Username, Password) using a bottom sheet form.
+- **View and Manage Credentials:** Users can view, edit, or delete their saved credentials from a list.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: